The Law Commission recommendation for Shared Parenting

 - If everything else is similar, a child from a shared parenting background is likely to fare better in regard to family relationships and self-understanding.
 They have lower incidents of misbehaviour and better exam scores, higher grades etc.

 Joint Custody in different countries

 - Joint legal custody – both parents have equal rights and responsibilities for major decisions concerning the child

 - Joint physical custody – Both parents share the physical custody that child spends equal time with both parents.

-Such provisions are however prohibited when parents don’t act in matured civilized fashion or antagonistic to each other and demonstrate inability to cooperate.
+Such provisions are however prohibited when parents don’t act in matured civilized fashion or antagonistic to each other and demonstrate an inability to cooperate.

 Shared Parenting in Australia

-To grant joint physical custody, Australian courts consider a lot of pre-conditions such as, geographical proximity, compatible parenting, co-operation, ability to supervise the child etc. Before applying for the joint parentage of the child the parents need to prove other
+To grant joint physical custody, Australian courts consider a lot of pre-conditions such as geographical proximity, compatible parenting, co-operation, ability to supervise the child etc. Before applying for the joint parentage of the child the parents need to prove other

-Shared Parenting in United Kingdom
+Shared Parenting in the United Kingdom

-In UK, before awarding joint physical custody order, welfare principle, no delay principle and no order principle are followed.
-Courts in UK consider child’s welfare as the top priority and try to deliver justice as quickly as possible and always in the best interest of the child.
+In the UK, before awarding joint physical custody order, welfare principle, no delay principle, and no order principle are followed.
+Courts in the UK consider child’s welfare as the top priority and try to deliver justice as quickly as possible and always in the best interest of the child.
 The no-delay principle considers any delay to be against the child’s welfare and no-order considers if the order is not in favour of the child then no-order is better.